 If you wish, you can even mirror the data stored in our cloud to a secondary data center.
 This way you have another layer of protection for extra-critical data.

-Is it possible for a cyber-criminal to access backups and delete them?
+Is it possible for a cyber-criminal to access backups with ransomware and delete them?

 We take the utmost care in ensuring that systems are impenetrable.
 To date, we’ve never had an instance of successful cyber-attack or data breach.
 Our data center security is topnotch and features everything from biometric access controls to twenty-four-hour surveillance.
 And while we do all we can on our end to make sure nobody can access our systems or your cloud backups, there’s still one obvious way a hacker can get in: discovering your passwords.